mlflow/mlflow/docs/source/deep-learning/tensorflow/index.rst

 `Developer Guide of Tensorflow with MLflow <guide/index.html>`_
 ----------------------------------------------------------------

-To learn more about the nuances of the `tensorflow` flavor in MLflow, delve into the comprehensive guide, which covers:
+To learn more about the nuances of the `tensorflow` flavor in MLflow, please read the developer guide.
+It will walk you through the following topics:

 .. raw:: html